regolith-linux/website/content/en/docs/Customize/styles.md

 ## Loading Order

-The `i3-gnome-flashback` session init script will check for the first Xresources file it finds in the following order:
+The `/usr/bin/regolith-session-init` script will check for the first Xresources file it finds in the following order:
 1. `~/.Xresources-regolith`
 2. `/etc/regolith/styles/root`